 As with Bali for Indonesia, some parts of India (especially Mumbai, Bangalore, Jaipur, Agra, and Delhi) have gotten quite a bit more expensive thanks to rising incomes at the top and increased tourism over the years.
 For India most of this is reflected in lodging though: it’s still quite reasonable to eat and get around and there are more budget flight options each year.
 The rate seems to have settled into a band between 64 and 74 to the dollar and it’s around 73 as I write this.
-When it’s safe to visit again, India will continue to be one of the world’s best travel values.
+When it’s safe to visit again–which is looking like it might not be anytime soon–India will continue to be one of the world’s best travel values.

 You Can Visit Most of Latin America and Open Countries Are Travel Bargains

 Overall costs in the countries of Latin America are either flat or lower than they were in past years.
 Mexico is the greatest overall value now, it’s open, and it’s right on our doorstep.
 Its currency dropped by nearly 50% between 2015 and 2017 and it stayed there.
 When I first started visiting 15 years ago it was 11 pesos to the dollar.
 Now it’s usually around 19 or 20.
 It’s such a great deal that I moved there permanently.

 Mexico is still a better place for mid-range travelers than shoestring backpackers, but there are few places where you get as much for your money once you get out of the resort zones.
 Here’s how to travel Mexico on the cheap.